DImsirovic/DImsirovic/README.md

 I'm a recent graduate from the University of Michigan with a degree in Data Science.
 I'm passionate about turning data into insight and working not just as an analyst, but as a technologist, organizer, and communicator dedicated to bringing together technology, business, and strategy.

-If you enjoy what you see here and would like to have a chat about my portfolio or work opportunities, let's connect [on LinkedIn 😄](https://www.linkedin.com/in/dinko-imsirovic/)
+If you like what you see here and want to chat about my portfolio or work opportunities, let's connect [on LinkedIn 😄](https://www.linkedin.com/in/dinko-imsirovic/)

 ## My Projects
 * ![Wikipedia Search Engine | Python](https://github.com/DImsirovic/wiki_search)